chisumo2016/-laravel-advance-/Ep43 - Providing Translation - i18n | Laravel API Server.md

     [X] We put all the translation files inside the folder:
             Folder:  lang
                      lang/en
-    [X] Is the folder where we put the translatiion files [X] create a folder called es and copy the  php files fromm en folder [X] Two main ways to get the translations keys .
+    [X] Is the folder where we put the translatiion files i  our project [X] create a folder called es and copy the  php files fromm en folder [X] Two main ways to get the translations keys .
             1: Use the Lang Facades